Be prepared for bushfire season. Make a survival plan, have other sources of water ready and know what to do in an emergency.

 Consult a pump specialist to determine the size of the pump and fittings needed.
 Hoses for use in the event of a bushfire should be able to reach all areas of your home.

-The Gippsland Water service area is located entirely in the West and South Gippsland Fire District.
+Visit the CFA website to check for Total Fire Bans and Fire Ratings for Victoria.
+Our service area is located entirely in the West and South Gippsland Fire District.

 Wildlife rescue: 1300 094 535